LightSun/android-style/README.md

         }
     };

-     //set animate executor (it used as the global) ScrapHelper.setAnimateExecutor(animateExecutor);
+     //set animate executor (it used as the global if once animateExecutor is null, this will be used! ) ScrapHelper.setAnimateExecutor(animateExecutor);

      //[4], event of activity